 Breadth of knowledge is a foundational element of the American higher education tradition.
 As such, all BAU undergraduate students are expected to complete the following general education requirements, in addition to their core requirements and electives.
-These can be categorized in three broad areas: Humanities, Social Sciences, and Mathematics & the Sciences.
-In total, these general education requirements fulfill 39 credits.
 A student's core requirements may not apply toward his or her general education requirements.